-On 28 June 1914 the Serb nationalist Gavrilo Princip shot Archduke Franz Ferdinand in his car in Sarajevo.
-His act triggered World War I. World War I ended with the Armistice of 11 November 1918.
+On 28 June 1914 the Serb nationalist Gavrilo Princip shot and killed Archduke Franz Ferdinand in his car.
+This act triggered World War I. World War I ended with the Armistice of 11 November 1918.
 11 November is a peculiar date because it can be written as 11-11.
-The assassination was beset by some strange coincidences.
-Franz Ferdinand had premonitions of an early death and the assassination succeeded after a series of mishaps.1 The most peculiar one proved to be the licence plate number of the car in which Franz Ferdinand was killed.
-It was A III 118.
-This can be seen as a reference to the Armistice of 11-11-18 that ended World War I. So is history a script?
+And indeed, the assassination was beset by some strange coincidences.
+Franz Ferdinand had premonitions of an early death and the assassination succeeded after a series of mishaps.1 But the most peculiar coincidence proved to be the licence plate number of the car in which Franz Ferdinand was killed, which was A III 118.
+It can be seen as a reference to the Armistice of 11 November 1918 (11-11-18) that ended World War I. So is history a script?
 Is everything planned?

 The date of D-Day 6 June 1944 (6-6-44) is peculiar like 11 November because of the double digits.
-The Allies had chosen 5 June 1944 for their invasion because there was a full moon.
+The Allies had chosen 5 June 1944 for their invasion because there was a full moon on that day.
 They postponed it because of the weather.
 It means that the date of D-Day being on 6 June wasn’t planned by the Allies.
-There is no agreement on the commencing date of World War II while the Battle of Stalingrad, which was far more important than D-Day, took more than two months, so D-Day probably was the most important single date of World War II.
+There is no agreement on the commencing date of World War II, while the Battle of Stalingrad, which was far more important than D-Day, took more than two months.
+And so D-Day may be the most important single date of World War II.
 D-Day means Decision Day.
 D is the fourth letter of the alphabet so Decision Day (DD) can signify 44, a number that refers to the year D-Day happened.

-It just happens to be that Normandy invaded England in the year 1066 while D-Day was on the 6th of June, hence 6/6.
+Normandy invaded England in the year 1066 while D-Day was on the 6th of June, hence 6/6.
 In the ensuing Battle of Hastings on 14 October 1066, King Harold II of England was killed while trying to repel the invasion.
 This happened a few days after he had killed King Harold III of Norway, who also had invaded England.
-It is remarkable that two Kings named Harold were killed within such a short time.
-English forces invaded Normandy on 6 -6-1944.
-On 14 October 1944 the German General Rommel committed suicide.
-Rommel had overseen the construction of the German defences intended to repel the allied invasion.
+On 14 October 1944 the German General Rommel committed suicide after having overseen the construction of the German defences intended to repel the allied invasion.

 According to Roman de Rou, which is a verse chronicle made around 1170 by Wace covering the history of the Dukes of Normandy, Roger the Great de Montgomery commanded parts of the invading forces in 1066.
 Other sources do not confirm this account.2 During the 1944 invasion Bernard Montgomery commanded portions of the invading forces.
 Now follows a very peculiar twist.

 On 11 March 2010, the principal founder Hans van Mierlo of the Dutch political party D66 died.
-The name stands for Democrats 66 and it refers to the year 1966 as it was founded on 14 October 1966 by 44 people.
-The name of the party can be seen as a reference to D-Day.
+The name D66 stands for Democrats 66 and it refers to the year 1966 as it was founded on 14 October 1966 by 44 people.3 The name of the party can be seen as a reference to D-Day.
 D-Day was on 6-6-44 so D66 may refer to D-Day 6-6.
 Hans van Mierlo died 44 years after founding D66, which was 66 years after D-Day.
 Hans van Mierlo had just married a few months earlier on 11 November 2009 (11-11).

-You may have noticed the recurring numbers 66 and 44 as well as the date of 14 October turning up three times.
-And 11-11 was there too.
+The numbers 66 and 44 as well as the date of 14 October turn up in this scheme.
+And 11-11 seems part of it too.
 It was the day Hans van Mierlo married.
-It could be a sign of thought control and it is the date of the Armistice ending World War I. To add insult to injury, 911 was the year Normandy was founded.
+11 November is the date of the Armistice ending World War I. And 911 was the year Normandy was founded.
 This number is closely related to another major historic event.
 On 9 November 1989 (9/11 in European notation), the Berlin Wall fell.
 Perhaps, you were thinking of another event related to 9/11.
 That makes it even more remarkable.

 The fall of the Berlin Wall